LangenGroup/MoleCool/doc/source/index.rst

       :link-type: doc
       :class-card: sd-text-center sd-shadow

-      Instructions on how to install MoleCool on your system.
+      Instructions on how to install ``MoleCool`` on your system.
       +++

       .. button-ref:: installation
-         :color: warning
+         :color: primary
          :expand:

          To the Installation Guide